Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-linux-for-zynq.md

 ## Example 5: Creating a Hello World Application for Linux in the Vitis IDE

-In this example, we will use the Vitis IDE to create a Linux application runs on the embedded Linux environment.
+In this example, you will use the Vitis IDE to create a Linux application that runs on the embedded Linux environment.

 ### Creating Linux Domain

-We first create a Linux domain in the Vitis IDE.
-The Linux domain contains the information that Linux application requires.
+ First, create a Linux domain in the Vitis IDE.
+The Linux domain contains the information  required by the Linux application.

 The steps to create a Linux domain are given below: